edriveX16/DOTMATRIX/src/doku.md

 Del: Deletes the character at the current cursor position.
 (Depending on the insert or overwrite mode, the following text is moved to the left).

-F1: Opens the main/help menu
+F1: Opens the 'main/help' menu

-F2: Opens the file menu
+F2: Opens the 'file' menu

-F3: Opens the editing menu
+F3: Opens the 'edit' menu

 F4: Switches the current page directly between 20x10 and 40x20 mode

 F5: Directly starts (or stops) the sequencer

-F6: Calls up the "Sequencer options" menu
+F6: Call up the 'sequencer options' menu

-F7: Call up the sequencer step time menu
+F7: Call up the 'sequencer step time' menu

-F8: Call up the options menu
+F8: Call up the 'options' menu

-F9: Call up the random menu
+F9: Call up the 'random' menu

-F10: Call up the "Cursor options" menu
+F10: Call up the 'cursor options' menu

-F11: Call up the "Color settings" menu
+F11: Call up the 'color settings' menu